 Operational and business risk is intricately tied to the overall management of a business and is therefore the responsibility of each business unit.
 Operational risk also arises in the Undertaking's HO functions, such as Finance, Actuarial, etc. Each function is responsible for the management of operational risk in their respective area.
-The Risk Management Function provide oversight as part of the Enterprise Risk Self Assessment (ERSA) process.
+The Risk Management Function provide oversight as part of the Risk and Control Self Assessment (RCSA) process and Non-Financial Risk Assessment (NFRA) processes.